atarazana/gramola-operator/part-1-1.md

 In order to install the operator you can choose between:

-* using kubectl-operator plugin
+* using `kubectl-operator` plugin
 * using OLM console

-Here we're going to use kubectl-operator.
+Here we're going to use `kubectl-operator`.
 So the first step is installing it.
 In a new terminal:

 ```sh
 mkdir -p ~/operators/tools